IMEI Number – How To Check On iPhone

-An iPhone IMEI check is necessary to retrieve the “International Mobile Equipment Identity” number or short, IMEI.
-This guide will show you how to retrieve the IMEI on any iPhone, which is a unique 15 digit code that is used for law enforcement purposes, e.g. when your iPhone has been stolen and you need to report the theft.
+every iPhone has it’s own 15-digit IMEI Number or “International Mobile Equipment Identity” number.
+The IMEI number is used for law enforcement purposes, e.g. when your iPhone has been stolen and you need to report the theft.
 Using the IMEI code, an iPhone can be disabled remotely.
 Your IMEI number is also relevant for warranty and replacement or for getting support at Apple.
+This guide will show you how to retrieve the IMEI on any iPhone.

 Here are three methods for the iPhone IMEI check.